Posted on July 26, 2021, by Matt Morelli

 Hindsight is 20/20…

-Professionally, what I failed to realize at the time, was the logistical strain that it would place on…well, everything.
-I suppose that my mind should have gone there immediately, but I was having too much fun at Disney to be distracted with what was to come.
+Professionally, what I failed to realize at the time was the logistical strain that it would place on... well, everything.
+I suppose my mind should have gone there immediately, but I was having too much fun at Disney to be distracted with what was to come.

-Scalability suddenly becomes limited to the realm of reality.
-Volume surges that were previously predicted and expected to come and go have just stayed now...and so have the added fees and slower package delivery times.
-In addition to the slower delivery times, came more instances of loss, damage, and theft.
-Many carriers who were used to delivering 180 – 200 packages over their eight hour shift were being saddled with 250 – 300 packages leading to significantly longer days, and increases in instances that lead to shipping insurance claims.
+Scalability suddenly became limited to the realm of reality.
+Volume surges that were previously predicted and expected to come and go, just stayed.
+Added fees and slower package delivery times became the norm.
+Unfortunately, along with these changes came an increase in instances of loss, damage, and theft.
+Many carriers, accustomed to delivering 180 – 200 packages over their eight-hour shifts, were now handling 250 – 300 packages, leading to longer days and more shipping insurance claims.

 If you have questions about insuring your parcels, or reducing your shipping expenses, contact a U-PIC agent – we’re not just insurance experts but parcel shipping experts and we’re happy to help anywhere we can.